mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 I guess there are a lot of questions in there.
 Why was it dangerously steep?
 Why could only this fellow hold up?

 **Katagiri**: Oh, I see here, “It was nevertheless dangerously steep.”
-Dangerously steep means it’s very tricky… not tricky, very delicate.
-If you attach even a little bit to the form of the dance, it’s nothing but impermanence, so it’s pretty hard to see the real beauty of the arts in it, because it’s appearing and disappearing.
-So behind this one we [meet the] real beauty of arts.
+Dangerously steep means it’s very tricky… not tricky, very *delicate*.
+If you attach even a little bit to the form of the dance, it’s already nothing but impermanence, so it’s pretty hard to see the real beauty of the arts in it, because it’s appearing and disappearing.
+So behind this one we [need] the real beauty of arts.
 But how can you know?
 Without the form of dance, you cannot see it.
 So that’s why you have to perform dance.
 But if you attach to it, it’s nothing but impermanent.
 On the other hand, you can see the beauty of performing dance within the impermanence of performing.
-At that time if you touch it, the real beauty of arts, it’s also dangerous, because it is already “formed” by you, by your thought.
+At that time if you [attach to] the real beauty of arts, it’s also dangerous, because it is already “formed” by you, by your thought.
 That is very dangerous, very steep.
 Wheels like this. *[He indicates something, and chuckles.]*

+##### 1:01:37

 **Question**: Using the analogy of, let’s say, getting up in the morning and doing common things like brushing your teeth, washing up: it seems like it’s hard if you can’t see it as a dance or as a beautiful leaf turning both ways.
-There are times when it’s just drudgery; you know, the times when you don’t see it that way, at least when I don’t see it that way.
+The times when it’s just drudgery, you know, or the times when you don’t see it that way, at least when I don’t see it that way.
 And those are the difficult times, because it seem like a dance anymore, it doesn’t seem like art.

 **Katagiri**: Sure, it’s really difficult.
-That’s why we have to do it anyway.
+That’s why we have to do it, anyway.

 **Same Person**: Right, but I guess ... that’s always the most difficult point for me, and for a lot of people.
 It almost seems like when you try to reason it out at that point, it never works.
-It’s like, sometimes I [think] I should see that as every moment is something “sparkling”.
+It’s like, sometimes I [think] I should see this as every moment is something sparkling.

 **Katagiri**: But you cannot [have] all aspects of your life just like this; understanding completely, seeing the beauty of the dance.
 You cannot do your life completely in that way.
 Look at your life so far.
 How do you get up in the morning so far?
-Before you get up in the morning, do you see the beautiful art of the dance there? *[Laughter.]* You cannot get up in that way.
+Do you see, before you get up in the morning,  “the beautiful art of the dance is here”? *[Laughter.]* You cannot get up in that way.
 Can you get up in the morning, [saying,] “It’s a beautiful universe”?
 It’s too much!
 So immediately you become an actor.

 **Same Person**: You mean *[unintelligible]*? *[Laughter.]*

-**Katagiri**: “Actor” means you see already ...
+**Katagiri**: [...]
 Acting is very interesting, you know? *You* must be *you*, but you cannot be you, you must be some different somebody.
 Do you understand?

-Well if you become an actor…  I experienced being an actor once.
+I experienced being an actor once.
 I wanted to be Devadatta, you know, who was a very bad boy, trying to kill the Buddha.
-The teacher asked me to be the Buddha, but I didn’t want that; I wanted to be Devadatta, because I was very interested in Devadatta.
-So first of all, if I found out how difficult acting is, because *I* have to be *I*, but on the other hand *I* cannot be *I*, *I* must be Devadata.
+The teacher asked me to be the Buddha Siddhartha, but I didn’t want that; I wanted to be Devadatta, because I was very interested in Devadatta. *[He laughs.]* So first of all, I found out how difficult acting is: because *I* have to be *I*, but on the other hand *I* cannot be *I*, I must be Devadata.
 But I cannot be Devadatta exactly; Katagiri is still Katagiri.
 So I have to see Devadatta a little bit at a distance.
 And also you have to see yourself at a little distance.
 In other words, you have to act.

-**Same Person**: But is it when you’re seeing yourself at a little distance, is that what causes ...
-Although you can’t help it, you just do it, that’s what happens...
+**Same Person**: But when you’re seeing yourself at a little distance, is that what causes… Although you can’t help it, you just do it, that’s what happens…

-**Katagiri**: Yeah, I think so...
+**Katagiri**: Yeah, I think so.

-**Same Person**: But is that still not necessarily ...
-I mean when you get to “enlightenment”, you’re not seeing yourself at that distance anymore.
-Is that ...
+**Same Person**: But is that still not necessarily… I mean when you get to “enlightenment”, you’re not seeing yourself at that distance anymore.
+Is that…

-**Katagiri**: Well you cannot be an actor, anyway. *[He laughs.]* Sometimes if you become an actor you are interested in your life, but sometimes you cannot be an actor, you have to be just you, you know.
-I mean if you become an actor you always analyze and synthesize, seeing the beauty of stuff at a distance, whatever it is you have to be.
+**Katagiri**: Well you cannot be an actor, anyway. *[He laughs.]* If you become an actor, sometimes you are interested in your life, but sometimes you cannot be an actor, you have to be just you, you know.
+I mean, if you become an actor you always analyze and synthesize, seeing the beauty of stuff at a distance, whatever it is you have to be.
 That is an actor.
-But if your daily life is not like this, there is no space to be an actor.
+But daily life is not like this; there is no space to be an actor.
 Before you want to be an actor or not-actor, you already act.
-This is our life.
-So-called present.
+This is our life; the so-called present.

-I understand it’s pretty hard, because getting up in the morning is a very simple practice, but if you get up in the morning at four o’clock, and you carry this practice for thirty days, a hundred days...
-For instance, if you carry a small bucket of water for ten miles, twelve miles, a hundred miles, then you are really exhausted.
+I understand it’s pretty hard, because getting up in the morning is a very simple practice, but if you get up in the morning at four o’clock, and you carry this practice for thirty days, a hundred days… For instance, if you carry a small bucket of water for ten miles, twelve miles, a hundred miles, then you are really exhausted.
 I understand that.
 But anyway, you have to carry it!
-Still, simple ways, spiritually, you can carry a small bucket of water every day, and you [feel it].
+Still, in simple ways, spiritually, you can carry a small bucket of water every day, *[unintelligible]*.

 ##### 1:08:13 end of recording